 Rossana Ramirez, working for World Watch Research explains: “Women belonging to the ‘Ladies in White’ have been arrested on a regular basis and make up a significant part of the 9,940 arbitrary arrests carried out by the Cuban security forces in 2016, as recorded by the Cuban Commission for Human Rights and National Reconciliation (CCDHRN) and published in January 2017.
 To hinder a person from attending Christian worship is a serious violation of the right to religious freedom and worship, not to mention the right to freedom of speech and free association.”

-Egypt: Hundreds of Christians flee North Sinai
+Christianity in Egypt: Hundreds of Christians flee North Sinai

 Over a hundred Christian families have fled the North Sinai Governorate due to a spate of violent attacks by Islamic militants, according to a report by the Associated Press on 27 February 2017.
 At least seven Christians have been killed over the last few weeks and, although no group has claimed responsibility for the killings, a group affiliated with Islamic State (IS) has recently released a video in which it vows to increase its attacks against Christians.